Table of Contents

 The reason why this block on edit exists is that the MHT files are just pointers to items in a hidden SharePoint list (Figure 4) where the actual content is stored.
 You can find this list through Site Contents.
 When the wiki opens a page or section it fetches the content from the list (you can see the HTML formatted text in the wikicontent field shown in Figure 3).

-To learn more about Teams and the tabs you can create for channels, read Chapter 13 of the Office 365 for IT Pros ebook.
+To learn more about Teams and the tabs you can create for channels, read the chapter covering Teams architecture in the Office 365 for IT Pros ebook.